turingschool/md_launch_curriculum/Mod2/Lessons/Week1/ArtoftheGracefulExit.md

 ### Demonstrating Personal Qualities

-Take a minute to jod down th personal qualities you would like the interviewer to walk away knowing about you.
+Take a minute to jot down the personal qualities you would like the interviewer to walk away knowing about you.

 Examples:
 * Curious